brownplt/B2T2/ErrorIllustrations.md

 > showAcneProportions(tableBM)?
 ```

-## Use column names in an other table
+## Use Column Names of One Table with Another Table

 ### Context